mcpca/marlin/README.md

 ---

 Four examples are included in the `examples` directory.
-You must have the [h5cpp](https://github.com/ess-dmsc/h5cpp) library installed in order to build them.

 In `examples/scripts` there are Python scripts which set up the problem, call the solver and display the results.